acceleratedscience/open-ad-toolkit/README_plugins_development.md

         A short word or letter combination that will prepend all your commands.<br>
         <br>
     - **`CMD_NOTE`**<br>
-        An optional information note that can be added to all your commands, for example: `To see all available demo comands, run 'demo plugin ?'`
+        An optional information note that can be added to all your commands, for example:<br>
+        `To see all available demo comands, run 'demo plugin ?'`

 <br>